Great Exuma Island is one of the most stunning places in the Caribbean, if not the world.

 Have a bite to eat at Santana’s Bar and Grill

-Note: The Bahamas drive on the left hand side of the road (like the UK), however the cars are imported from America (steering wheel on the left of the car), so make sure you take extra care when looking out of your rear view mirrors.
+NOTE: The Bahamas drive on the left-hand side of the road (like the UK), however, the cars are imported from America (steering wheel on the left of the car), so make sure you take extra care when looking out for your rearview mirrors.

 Not able to rent a car?
 Here are the list of taxi services you can use on the island:

 - Out Junior Taxi Service 1-242-336-2509

 - Leslie Dames Taxi Service 1-242-357-0015 (I can personally vouch for Leslie as a reliable driver)